 It’s important to manage ill health absence effectively.
 Equally – if not more – important, is prevention.
 A good place to start is building and sustaining a positive, supportive workplace culture where employees are encouraged to lead healthy, active lives and have a good work/life balance.
-And, of course, if they become ill or injured, ensure they are supported by encouraging them to take time off when necessary for check-ups and medical appointments.
+And, if they become ill or injured, ensure they are supported by encouraging them to take time off when necessary for check-ups and medical appointments.

-But it doesn’t end there.
-Presenteeism – where employees attend work when unwell and perform below par – also comes at a cost.
+However, presenteeism – where employees attend work when unwell and perform below par – also comes at a cost.
 A Health at Work report highlighted that some 89% of workers who turned up for work unwell admit they are less productive2.
 It is important to encourage staff to stay at home when they are unwell to ensure that they allow themselves time to rest and recuperate.

-Mental Health in the Workplace
+Mental health in the workplace

-- Ensuring that your staff take all of their annual leave allowance.
+- Ensuring that your staff take all of their annual leave allowance

-- Promoting that time off is, indeed, time off by discouraging weekend and out of hours work.
+- Promoting that time off is, indeed, time off by discouraging weekend and out of hours work

-- Encouraging employees to make full use of their lunch break and go for a walk or take part in an activity class.
+- Encouraging employees to make full use of their lunch break and go for a walk or take part in an activity class

-Nutrition and Exercise
+Nutrition and exercise

-- Replacing the office biscuit tin with a fresh fruit delivery.
+- Replacing the office biscuit tin with a fresh fruit delivery

-- Offering a cycle to work incentive scheme to encourage car commutes to be replaced with a bike ride.
+- Offering a cycle to work incentive scheme to encourage car commutes to be replaced with a bike ride

 A healthy, confident team is an asset to any small business and prevention, early intervention and allowing employees sufficient time to recover from ill health or injury are all key to positive attendance management.
 By actively engaging with your workforce to support their health and wellbeing – and not forgetting your own – you can go a long way to creating a workplace culture that optimises performance and productivity.